j4nk3e/alchemy_pub/priv/pages/LiveDeck.md

 ### Slide Overview

 Press the `A` key or the All button to see a complete overview of all slides in your deck.
 This is useful for quickly jumping to a specific slide.
 This is only possible as an Admin.
+- Navigation: Clicking a slide in the overview will jump directly to this slide.
 - Printing: From the slide overview screen (press `A`), use your browser's print function (`Ctrl+P` or `Cmd+P`) to generate a print-friendly layout or PDF of all your slides.

 ## ⌨️ General Features & Navigation